hexagon5un/AVR-Programming/README.md

 ---------------

 * First, download the contents of this repository onto your hard-drive.
-The easiest way is with the "Download ZIP" button on the right-hand side of this very web page.
+The easiest way is with the "Download ZIP" button above and on the right-hand side of this very web page.
 Extract the zip file wherever is comfy.
 (Feel free to clone the repo if you are comfortable with Git.)